playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 };
 ```

-Then we can use this composition in our `ContextMenu` component:
+Then, we can use this composition in our `ContextMenu` component:

 ```vue
 <!-- ContextMenu.vue -->